The baby name Harrison fits with our love of so many surname names dominating the popularity charts.

 Notable bearers of the surname abound, but let’s focus on just two families.

 First there’s the 9th President of the United States, William Henry Harrison.
-We love a good White House surname, with names like Carter, Reagan, and Kennedy all very popular.
+We love a good White House surname, with choices like Carter and Kennedy trending in recent years.

 And his is a political family indeed.
-William Henry’s dad Benjamin is considered one of the Founding Fathers, a signer of the Declaration of Independence and a governor of Virginia.
-William Henry’s grandson, also named Benjamin, would become the 23rd President of the United States.
+William Henry’s dad, Benjamin, is considered one of the Founding Fathers, a signer of the Declaration of Independence and a governor of Virginia.
+William Henry’s grandson, also named Benjamin Harrison, would become the 23rd President of the United States.

 The 9th President is notable for sparking a constitutional crisis when he died of pneumonia barely a month into his term.
 His grandson occupies little space in history books, but perhaps that’s because he’s remembered most for a combination of personal integrity, early efforts to protect civil rights, and sound foreign policy.
-Or not – I’ve also read arguments that his presidency was just plain unremarkable, and he lost his re-election campaign to Grover Cleveland in a landslide.
+Or not – others contend his presidency was just plain unremarkable, and he lost his re-election campaign to Grover Cleveland in a landslide.

 Today most parents will probably think of a more current famous figure: musician George Harrison, one of the legendary Beatles.
-That makes this a rock and roll baby name, and, seen in that light, it’s significantly more popular than Lennon.
+That makes this a rock and roll baby name, too, though maybe it’s more subtle than Marley or Lennon.

 A handful of famous nineteenth century men answered to the surname as a first, including: